Amit2016-17/Recommender-System/README.md

 --conf spark.cassandra.connection.host=127.0.0.1
 8. To get the IP_ADDRESS of VM, type: ifconfig in the terminal.

+### Cassandra
+To run cassandra database follow these steps:
+1. Login as root user.
+2. Run: /usr/local/lib/apache-cassandra-3.10/bin/cassandra -R
+3. To access cqlsh: /usr/local/lib/apache-cassandra-3.10/bin/cqlsh
+4. Rest of the instructions are available in the python notebooks.

 Follow further instructions given in the directories to run this project.